Optimal dividend distribution under Markov-regime switching: Introduction

-The remainder of the paper is organized as follows: In Section \ref{sec:prel} we give a statement of the problem, and present a dynamic programming equation and verification theorem.
+The remainder of the paper is organized as follows.
+In Section \ref{sec:prel} we give a statement of the problem, and present a dynamic programming equation and related theorem.
 In Sections \ref{sec:opt} and \ref{sec:alg} we present the optimal solution and give a proof by constructing an iterative algorithm to calculate the value function $V$.
-Finally, Section \ref{sec:casetwo} is devoted to a case study of the setting of two regimes, with a numerical illustration of the sensitivities of the optimal barrier levels to the different parameters.
-Some proofs have been relegated to the Appendix.
+Section \ref{sec:casetwo} is devoted to a case study of the setting of two regimes, with a numerical illustration of the sensitivities of the optimal barrier levels to the different parameters.
+Section \ref{sec:concl} concludes.
+Some proofs are presented in the Appendix.